What Is an X-Ray?

 - X-rays are reviewed before the patient leaves the facility.
 This is done to ensure quality images have been obtained.

-- If necessary, further images are taken.
+- If necessary, the radiologist will take more images.
 Otherwise, the patient is released from the facility.